thesoftwarejedi/TSJ.Ektron.Linq/README.md

 Obviously a better way needs to be done - but this works for many situations, and so I release it as an open idea.

+NOTE: the "better way" to do this will be tracked using issue #1 in github. https://github.com/thesoftwarejedi/TSJ.Ektron.Linq

 The summary of EktronContext, which is our only public entry point, describes it best:

     /// <summary>